dettogatto/elementor-super-cat/README.md

 ## Post Filter Bar

-This widget, used in combination with the Elementor Post widget, gives you the same live filtering bar that the Portfolio widget has.
+This widget, used in combination with the Elementor Post widget, gives you the same live filtering bar the Portfolio widget has.

 The widget has 3 options:
 * `CSS ID` needs to be set with the ID of the Posts widget you want to give the filter bar to